Aliases for NKX2-5 Gene

 GeneCards Summary for NKX2-5 Gene

 NKX2-5 (NK2 Homeobox 5) is a Protein Coding gene.
 Diseases associated with NKX2-5 include Atrial Septal Defect 7 With Or Without Atrioventricular Conduction Defects and Ventricular Septal Defect 3.
 Among its related pathways are Cardiac conduction and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
-Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is HMX2.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is NKX2-3.

 UniProtKB/Swiss-Prot Summary for NKX2-5 Gene

 Transcription factor required for the development of the heart and the spleen (PubMed:22560297).
 During heart development, acts as a transcriptional activator of ANF in cooperation with GATA4 (By similarity).
 Binds to the core DNA motif of NPPA promoter (PubMed:22849347, PubMed:26926761).
 It is transcriptionally controlled by PBX1 and acts as a transcriptional repressor of CDKN2B (By similarity).
 It is required for spleen development.